 When it comes to putting best-in-class security measures in place to mitigate ATO fraud, financial institutions need to remember that today’s consumer wants it all: a secure banking platform they can trust, unfettered by fraud and friction.
 Indeed, consumers know all about ATO attacks and are well aware of the implications.
 According to a recent survey of UK banking customers, more than one in four consumers are worried about ATO, with the same number again concerned their stolen identities will be used to open a fraudulent account.

-In our own internal survey, we asked more than 7,000 consumers across North America and Europe what they wanted in their digital account experiences.
+In our survey, we asked more than 7,000 consumers across North America and Europe what they wanted in their digital account experiences.
 A whopping 65% reported abandoning their account opening or transaction process on at least one occasion due to friction, including the process taking too long.

 For financial institutions to operate more efficiently and reduce unnecessary costs, fraud prevention that does not impede the onboarding process – nor any part of the customer experience – is paramount.